ralphjsmit/alpine-animate/README.md

-# Animate your ALpine components🚀
+# Animate your Alpine components🚀

 This package provides you with a simple helper to animate your ALpine.js components.